 Our approach to the construction of $\trop_X$ is a global version of the \emph{local tropicalization map} defined by Popescu-Pampu and Stepanov in \cite[Section 6]{PopescuPampuStepanov_localtrop}.
-Fix a morphism $\alpha\mathrel{\mathop:}P\rightarrow A$ from a monoid $P$ into the multiplicative monoid of a $k$-algebra $A$ of finite type and set $X=\Spec A$.
-Then $\Hom(P,\Rbar_{\geq 0})$ is the canonical compactification $\sigmabar_P$ of the rational polyhedral cone $\sigma_P=\Hom(P,\R_{\geq 0})$ and there is a natural continuous tropicalization map
+Fix a morphism $\alpha\mathrel{\mathop:}P\rightarrow A$ from a monoid $P$ into the multiplicative monoid of an algebra $A$ of finite type over $k$ (or more generally into the quotient $A/A^\ast$) and set $X=\Spec A$.
+The set $\sigmabar_P=\Hom(P,\Rbar_{\geq 0})$ is the canonical compactification of the rational polyhedral cone $\sigma_P=\Hom(P,\R_{\geq 0})$ and there is a natural continuous tropicalization map

 that is defined by sending $x\in X^\beth$ to the homomorphism $\trop_\alpha(x)\in\sigmabar_P=\Hom(P,\Rbar_{\geq 0})$ given by

 for $p\in P$.